Greater Houston: Mass transit

-The Metropolitan Transit Authority of Harris County, Texas, or METRO, provides public transportation in the form of buses, trolleys, and lift vans.
+The Metropolitan Transit Authority of Harris County (METRO) provides public transportation in the form of buses, light rail, high-occupancy vehicle (HOV) lanes, and paratransit to fifteen municipalities throughout the Greater Houston area and parts of unincorporated Harris County.
+As of 2016, METRO's service area covers 1303 mi2 containing a population of 3.6 million.

-METRO began running light rail service (METRORail) on January 1, 2004.
-Currently, the track is rather short — about 22.7 miles (20.6 km) from Northline Transit Center Station through downtown Houston to the Texas Medical Center and Reliant Park, and lines from downtown to the East End and the University of Houston/Lower 3rd Ward.
-Still, the system is traveled by about 61,000 people daily, giving it the second-highest ridership per track mile in the nation.
-The Uptown Light Rail Line has been converted to a BRT Line and began construction in the late second quarter of 2016.
-The BRT Line will run between the former NW Mall (which is in the process of redevelopment) and the WestPark TC.
-METRO's various forms of public transportation still do not connect multiple suburbs to the inner city (defined by the 610 loop), causing Houstonians to rely on the automobile as a primary source of transportation.
-The problem is one due to the lack of a central metropolitan area transportation authority, primarily due to a few suburban counties refusing to cooperate with METRO.
-For example, there are multiple coach bus services that run into downtown Houston.
-METRO is in the late planning stages of the US 90 Commuter line which will service the Ft Bend County and SW Harris County suburban region.
-Prior to the opening of METRORail, Houston was the largest major city in the United States without a rail transit system.

-Following a successful referendum held locally in 2004, METRO is currently in the beginning design phases of a 10-year expansion plan to add five more sections to connect to the current rail system.
-An 8.3-mile (13.4-km) expansion has been approved to run the service from Uptown through Texas Southern University, ending at the University of Houston campus.
+The Woodlands Express provides a park and ride service for transit between The Woodlands and Houston.

 Some areas in east Harris County are served by Harris County Transit.

 Airports

 Houston's largest airport George Bush Intercontinental Airport, is located in north Houston.
 It is the second largest hub for United Airlines.

 In 2010, Continental Airlines moved its headquarters from downtown Houston to downtown Chicago upon its merger with United Airlines.
 The southeast of Houston has William P. Hobby Airport, the second-largest commercial passenger airport.
 Houston's third-largest airport is Ellington Field, which houses several National Guard and Air National Guard units, as well as a United States Coast Guard air station and the Lyndon B. Johnson Space Center's fleet of jets that are used to train astronauts.
 Sugar Land has the Sugar Land Regional Airport, which is the fourth-largest airport in the metropolitan area.
 Both Sugar Land Regional and Ellington Field serve as reliever airports for the Houston Airport System.